-However, keep in mind that the best way to succeed at affiliate marketing is through a combination of platforms, including a website and blog.
+Keep in mind, the best way to succeed at affiliate marketing is through a combination of platforms – including a website and blog.
 Consider the following methods great ways to get started!

 While becoming an affiliate marketer doesn’t require you to own a blog or website, it does require that you have an online presence.
 Facebook, Twitter, and Instagram accounts can be a good start.

-Above all, make sure your social media posts contain useful content.
-And make use of images, as visual elements are proven to attract readers.
+Above all, make sure your social media posts contain useful content and make use of images.
+Visual elements are proven to attract readers.